 Information on political and community events in and around Richmond, Virginia.
-There will be occasional listings for other nearby cities, mostly Charlottesville, Roanoke, and Washington DC.
-Also, less commonly, safety information and instruction generally relevant to action.
+There will be occasional listings for other Virginia cities, public health and safety information, and holiday listings.

 Please note the side links, especially the Calendar link.
 All events reblogged or publicized here end up on our Google calendars.